 Once stopped, the officer has to have a legal basis to get you out of the car to conduct field sobriety tests.
 This takes very little evidence but requires more than just the odor of alcohol on your breath.
 In theory, these tests determine if someone is intoxicated by testing their coordination and memory recall.
 It is extremely easy for the police to improperly administer these tests as these tests are highly subjective.
 We will review sobriety tests in a detailed manner with you to determine if these tests were administered and/or graded properly.
-If not, this could cause the results of the sobriety tests being suppressed and thrown out of court.
+If not, this could cause the results of the sobriety tests to be suppressed and thrown out of court.

-There is considerable variation when it comes to what is normal for one person compared to another as all handle stress and pressure differently, not to mention our coordination abilities.
-Being pulled over is a very stressful situation, especially if you have a few drinks.
+There is considerable variation when it comes to what is normal for one person compared to another, as we all handle stress and pressure differently, not to mention our coordination abilities.
+Being pulled over is a very stressful situation, especially if you have had a few drinks.
 “Normal” is different for everybody.
 One shoe size does not fit everyone.
 We must first determine if alcohol had an impact on your ability to drive or respond to the police.
 If an accident occurred, we have to determine if alcohol caused the accident or any resulting injuries.
 Just because you drank any alcohol does not mean you are acting in a non-normal capacity.

 Improper Conduct by the Police